 The system logic or another bus device can assert HOLD to initiate an inquire cycle or to gain full control of the bus.
-When the AMD-K6-III processor samples HOLD asserted, it completes any in-progress bus cycle and asserts HLDA to acknowledge release of the bus.
-The processor floats the following signals off the same clock edge that HLDA is asserted:
+When the AMD-K6-2E+ processor samples HOLD asserted, it completes any in-progress bus cycle and asserts HLDA to acknowledge release of the bus.
+The processor floats the following signals off the same clock edge on which HLDA is asserted:

 A[31:3] DP[7:0]

-• ADS# LOCK#
+ADS# • LOCK#

-AP# M/IO#
+AP# • M/IO#

-• BE[7:0]# • PCD
+BE[7:0]# PCD

 • CACHE# • PWT

 • D[63:0] • SCYC

-• D/C# W/R#
+D/C# W/R#

-Figure 62 shows a basic HOLD/HLDA operation.
+Figure 66 on page 169 shows a basic HOLD/HLDA operation.
 In this example, the processor samples HOLD asserted during the memory read cycle.
 It continues the current memory read cycle until BRDY# is sampled asserted.
 The processor drives HLDA and floats its outputs one clock edge after the last BRDY# of the cycle is sampled asserted.
 The system logic can assert HOLD for as long as it needs to utilize the bus.
-The processor samples

-HOLD on every clock edge but does not assert HLDA until any in-progress cycle or sequence of locked cycles is completed.
+The processor samples HOLD on every clock edge but does not assert HLDA until any in-progress cycle or sequence of locked cycles is completed.